Pinterest Hidden ImagePinterest Hidden Image

 This vibrant city is home to many top places like Crocosaurus Cove where you can swim with giant saltwater crocodiles or the Museum and Art Gallery of the Northern Territory which has one of Australia it's largest collections of Aboriginal art and cultural artifacts.
 Visitors can also explore Kakadu National Park which boasts some spectacular sites like Ubirr Rock, Nourlangie Rock and Jim Jim Falls.

 The Darwin Botanic Gardens, stretching over 64 hectares of land, house more than 1500 unique plant species - several of which are endangered or threatened.
-Featuring a variety of landscapes ranging from open savannahs to tropical woodland and mangrove forests, visitors will be able to explore the area and take in its diverse beauty.
+Featuring a variety of landscapes ranging from open savannas to tropical woodland and mangrove forests, visitors will be able to explore the area and take in its diverse beauty.

 The Gardens also offer guided walks with knowledgeable experts who can explain all about the local flora and fauna.
 For those interested in cultural heritage, the shady pathways boast ancient Aboriginal sites.
 Additionally, events like regular concerts, festivals and special exhibitions often take place on site - making it the best way to explore the city for anyone looking for an exciting day out in Darwin.